Online Training: Accelerated C & C++ for Linux Diagnostics

 Accelerated C & C++ for Windows Diagnostics Logo

-For approximate training content of the new, fully revamped version, please see the first 45 slides (there are 295 slides in total) and TOC from the corresponding Windows Memory Thinking book.
-The Linux book will be updated correspondingly.
+For approximate training content, please see the first 45 slides (there are 297 slides in total for the previous version) and TOC from the corresponding previous edition of the Memory Thinking book.

-Solid C and C++ knowledge is a must to fully understand Linux diagnostic artifacts such as core dumps and do diagnostic, forensic, and root cause analysis beyond listing backtraces.
-Accelerated C and C++ for Linux Software Diagnostics training reviews memory-related topics from the perspective of software structure and behavior analysis and teaches C and C++ languages in parallel while demonstrating relevant code internals using GDB:
+Solid C and C++ knowledge is a must to fully understand Linux diagnostic artifacts, such as core dumps, and perform diagnostic, forensic, and root cause analysis beyond listing backtraces.
+Accelerated C and C++ for Linux Software Diagnostics training reviews memory-related topics from the perspective of software structure and behavior analysis, and teaches C and C++ languages in parallel while demonstrating relevant code internals using GDB:

 • a tour of relevant language(s) constructs - classic/legacy C++, C++11, and later standards including C++23